Singapore Leasing Market Update

-The second quarter of 2018 is now behind us.
-Here’s a snapshot of the most important commercial property trends in Singapore in the office, retail and industrial sectors.
+As Q1 of 2019 comes to a close, here’s a snapshot of the most important commercial property trends in Singapore in the office, retail and industrial sectors*.

-Retail vacancy rates rose slightly in Q2 to an average of 7.2%, up from 6.8% in Q1.
-There is currently 8.2 million ft2 of stock island-wide.
-Approximately 1 million ft2 of new retail space is expected to be added to the market during 2018 and 2019 before the new supply tapers off significantly in 2020 and 2021.
+Approximately 1 million ft2 of new retail space is expected to be added to the market during 2018 and 2019, before the new supply tapers off significantly in 2020 and 2021.

 Industrial and factory space